joedolson/my-calendar/src/readme.txt

 = 3.4.0 =

 * Feature: import and export calendar settings.
+* Feature: Migrate CSS to custom file locations.
+* Feature: Add modal option for all popup views.
+* Feature: Copy to clipboard for help & shortcodes.
+* Feature: REST API support for outputting events.
+* Feature: New default stylesheet.
+* Feature: Support 'current' as an argument in a comma-separated list of users.
 * Bug fix: User category limits need to be configurable for all users who can add events.
 * Bug fix: User category limits should limit the categories selectable by users, not just those editable.
 * Bug fix: Default events screen says 'All' but only showed 'Published'